cekvenich/www/www/post/comp/story2.md

 independent observer in case the web component needs to send a message to the containing page (<http://github.com/millermedeiros/js-signals/wiki> )

-Now it's time to create the compontent with the RIOT syntax.
+Now it's time to create the component with the RIOT syntax.
 View the HTML source of this URL to see the component code:
 - <http://1595566120.rsc.cdn77.org/_uiComps/star-rating.html>

-And use it on a page: <https://1595566120.rsc.cdn77.org/post/comp/>
+And use it on a page: <https://1595566120.rsc.cdn77.org/pages/comp/>
 The page should be now easier to maintain.

 To avoid page jank, we ensure that the component is not visible until ready.
 In this example